MCJack123/CraftOS-PC/docs/installation.md

 ```

 Fedora support is maintained by [LeMoonStar](https://github.com/LeMoonStar).
 For any issues with the Fedora package itself, please contact them [on their GitHub repo](https://github.com/LeMoonStar/craftos2-rpm).

+### NixOS
+Install the `craftos-pc` package from the nixpkgs unstable repository.
+You can then use it with `nix-shell -p craftos-pc --run "craftos"`.

+NixOS support is maintained by [tomodachi94](https://github.com/tomodachi94).
+For any issues with the Nix package itself, please create an issue [on the nixpkgs repository](https://github.com/NixOS/nixpkgs).

+### Other Linux (x86_64/amd64)
+Download CraftOS-PC.x86_64.AppImage from the latest release.
+Then simply double-click the file to run it.

+On some distros without AppImage support built-in, double-clicking may fail.
+To fix this, run `chmod a+x CraftOS-PC.x86-64.AppImage` on the file in the terminal.
+On KDE-based distros with Dolphin, you can right-click the file and open Properties, and then check "Is executable" in the Permissions tab.

+Note that the AppImage requires a distro with glibc 2.31+ and libstdc++ 10+.
+This means the app will likely only work on distros since 2020.
+If running the AppImage in a terminal gives errors about `GLIBC`, you'll need to update your system.

 ## iOS
 [Visit the App Store](https://apps.apple.com/us/app/craftos-pc/id1565893014) to download CraftOS-PC.
 Or you can [join the TestFlight beta](https://testflight.apple.com/join/SiuXlijR) to get access to the latest versions before they're released.